PacoReinaCampo/MPSoC-DV/requirements/matlab/book/chapters/chapter3.md

-# Data Import and Analysis in MATLAB
+# DATA IMPORT AND ANALYSIS IN MATLAB

 MATLAB provides robust tools for importing, analyzing, and visualizing data.
 Here's a comprehensive guide covering these aspects:

-## Data Import and Export
+## DATA IMPORT AND EXPORT

 ### Importing Data